bluzelle/curium/docs/public/buildvalidatorsentry.md

     **CRITICAL**: Ensure you have built curium using the "**testnet**" target.

     Open incoming TCP ports 26656 (P2P), 26657 (RPC), and 1317 (RESTful).
 If you
     are only running a validator, open all ports.

-CAVEAT: You do not actually need open RPC and RESTful, if you are only strictly acting as a validator or sentry without the desire to support RPC or RESTful services.
+    CAVEAT: You do not actually need to open RPC and RESTful, if you are only strictly acting as a validator or sentry without the desire to support RPC or RESTful services.
 Feel free to skip RPC and RESTful if you prefer.

     If you are running both, follow these directives: